Ashishgithub7/SimpleCRUD/README.md

 ## Note
 - The Kachuwa framework is not included in this repository.
 Please Clone it separately and reference it as explained above.
 - This project demonstrates basic CRUD functionality and project structure using the Kachuwa Framework.
-- Project has also used javascript and jquery for deletion feature for making it more smooth and user friendly
+- Project has also used javascript, jquery and AJAX for deletion feature for making it more smooth and user friendly.
-- This small project is made smooth as possible
+- This small project is made smooth as possible.